-Weitere Informationen in den Vorlesungen und Sprechstunden der Dozenten/innen!
+Weitere Informationen in den Vorlesungen und Sprechstunden der Dozenten/in!

-Seminar "Materials Modelling"
+Seminar "Materials Modeling"

-2183717, WS 23/24, 4 SWS, Language: German/English, Open in study portal
+2183717, SS 2023, 4 SWS, Language: German/English, Open in study portal

-Seminar (S) Blended (On-Site/Online)
+Seminar (S) On-Site

 The topic of the seminar has to be related to the major field "Computational Materials Science" and has to refer to subjectspecific or interdisciplinary problems relating to latest research activities at the involved institutes.